mfinelli/musicrename/README.md

 - **Album artist:** uses `ALBUMARTIST` tag; falls back to the `ARTIST` tag of the lowest-numbered track if absent.
-- **Year:** extracted from the `DATE` tag; full ISO-8601 dates and year-month values are supported — only the four-character year is used.
+- **Year:** extracted from the `DATE` tag; full ISO-8601 dates and year-month values are supported (only the four-character year is used).
 - **Disc numbers:** all-or-nothing per album.
 If any track has a `DISCNUMBER` tag, all tracks must have one or the album is skipped with an error.
 - **Track numbers:** zero-padded to two digits; switches to three digits if any